seanturner/draft-turner-thecurve25519function/draft-turner-thecurve25519function.md

 Curve25519 meets all standard assumptions on DH and DLP difficulty.

-In addtion, Curve25519 is twist secure: the co-factor of the curve is 8, that of the twist is 4.
+In addition, Curve25519 is twist secure: the co-factor of the curve is 8, that of the twist is 4.
 Protocols that require contributory behavior must ban outputs K_A =0, K_B = 0 or K = 0.

 Curve25519 is designed to enable very high performance software implementations, thus reducing the cost of highly secure cryptography to a point where it can be used more widely.